Geometric Wilson Masses for Doubled Fermions on the FCC and D4 Lattices

 j

 .
-Relabel
+Relabeling

 .

-Proposition 2 (Exact chiral symmetry). {γ
+Proposition 2 (Exact chiral symmetry of the bare operator). {γ

 5